gsoft-inc/wl-web-configs/docs/rsbuild/migrate-from-webpack.md

 - [SVGR](./configure-dev.md#typings)
 - [CSS Module](./configure-dev.md#css-modules-typings)

+## Storybook

+Consider using the new Rsbuild [Storybook](./configure-storybook.md) shared configurations.

 ## Try it :rocket:

 Start the application in a development environment using the `dev` and `build` script.
 Everything should run smoothly without any warnings or errors outputted in the terminal.